thedatadudech/thedatadudech.github.io/projects/pnp.md

 ## Overview

-The "Portfolio NextJS Project" is a showcase of a personal portfolio website developed using Next.js, Tailwind CSS, and daisyUI.
-The project aims to provide an intuitive and visually appealing platform to showcase an individual's skills, projects, and achievements.
-It leverages various technologies and services to enhance the user experience and functionality.
+The "Portfolio NextJS Project" is a showcase of a personal portfolio website developed using Next.js, Ta

 ## Features

 - Next.js, TailwindCSS, daisyUI
 - .me domain free 1 year, if you are student
-- Github static page hosting
-- Data and Project code sparest repository
-- Algolia search, Google map Integrate
-- Giscus comment, reaction system
-- Open source

 ## Team